na-na-hi/renget/archive/cpu-lora.md

   - Example: `--sample-start "\n" --escape --include-sample-start `
 - `--overlapping-samples`: Samples may overlap, will include sample-start of second and following samples.
 When off, samples will end at begin of next sample. (default off)
   - Basically, setting this will cause it to continue into the next example after your entire example has been processed.
-  - TODO: Investigate this more.
-See if this results in better/worse outputs.
-It may be undesirable for it to learn to continue after a sample completes.
 - `--fill-with-next-samples`: Samples shorter than context length will be followed by the next (shuffled) samples. (default off)
   - If you're providing a ton of samples smaller than your context size, this may be a good thing to set.
 - `--separate-with-eos`: When `fill-with-next-samples`, insert end-of-sequence token between samples.
 - `--separate-with-bos`: When `fill-with-next-samples`, insert begin-of-sequence token between samples. (default)
 - `--no-separate-with-eos`: When `fill-with-next-samples`, don't insert end-of-sequence token between samples. (default)
 - `--no-separate-with-bos`: When `fill-with-next-samples`, don't insert begin-of-sequence token between samples.
+- `--sample-random-offsets`: Use samples beginning at random offsets.
+Together with fill-with-next-samples this may help for training endless text generation.
 - `--force-reshuffle`: Force a reshuffling of data at program start, otherwise the shuffling of loaded checkpoint is resumed.
   - Each time all the samples has been processed once (1 epoch), it randomly shuffles the order of the samples.
 When using checkpoints, the sample shuffle is preserved between checkpoints, allowing it resume the current shuffle if the program were to crash.
 Using this overrides that behavior and causes it to reshuffle everything instead of loading it from the checkpoint.
 I'm not sure why you'd want to use this.